Ly$\alpha$NNA: A Deep Learning Field-level Inference Machine for the Lyman-$\alpha$ Forest: Field-level Inference Machinery

 \subsection{Inference}

 We perform Bayesian inference of the model parameters with {\sansa} as well as the traditional summary statistics introduced in Section~\ref{sub:summaries}.
 In all the cases, we assume a Gaussian likelihood and a uniform prior over the range shown in \autoref{fig:orthogrid_space}.
 For inference with {\sansa} we create an emulator for a likelihood analysis in the following way.
 A test set of spectra\footnote{Note that this is the same set of spectra as that used for the validation of generalization during network training (see Section~\ref{sub:training}).} for a given truth $(\hat{T}_0, \hat{\gamma})$ are fed into {\sansa} and a corresponding set of parameter point estimates $(\tilde{T}_0, \tilde{\gamma})$ are obtained.
 Owing to our optimization strategy (described in Section~\ref{sub:training}) these network predictions have an inherent scatter that is consistent with a network covariance estimate $\mathbf{\tilde{C}}$.
 A mean point prediction $\bar{\pi}=(\bar{T}_0, \bar{\gamma})$ and a covariance matrix is estimated from the scatter of the point estimates.
 This is performed for each of our 121 thermal models in the test sample.
 We then cubic-spline interpolate the mean network point prediction and the scatter covariance\footnote{For computational simplicity, we actually interpolate the inverse of the scatter covariance matrix} over our prior range of thermal parameters $\mathbf{\pi}$ to obtain a model (emulator) $\big[ \mathbf{\mu(\pi)}, \mathbf{\Sigma(\pi)} \big]$.
-The advantage of creating such a model for the likelihood is that the inference results of our machinery could, in principle, be combined with other probes of interest to further constrain our knowledge of the thermal state of IGM.
-This emulator is then used to perform an MCMC analysis for getting posterior constraints with a likelihood function,
+The advantage of creating such a model for the likelihood is two-fold: (i) we can perform Bayesian inference with a different choice of prior (e.g. Gaussian) within the grey-shaded area of \autoref{fig:orthogrid_space}, and (ii) the inference results of our machinery could, in principle, be combined with other probes of interest to further constrain our knowledge of the thermal state of IGM.
+This emulator is then used to perform an MCMC analysis for getting posterior constraints with a likelihood function, where $\bar{\pi}_N$ is the mean network point prediction for a given set of $N$ test spectra and $\mathbf{\Sigma}_N (\pi)= \mathbf{\Sigma} (\pi)/N$ quantifies the uncertainty in the mean point estimate for the given data-set size\footnote{Formulated thus (and due to the Gaussian likelihood assumption), $N$ could be deliberately varied to mimic the inference outcome of a given size of the data-set.}.
+We show this model in \autoref{fig:likelihood-cov-model}.
+The model for the mean parameter values, $\mu(\pi)$, consists of rather smoothly varying functions approximating $\mu_{1,2}(\pi_1, \pi_2) = \pi_{1,2}$, conforming to our expectation.